Data Processing Agreement

 Subprocessors and vendors

-The final DPA should address how subprocessors are used, what notice or transparency is provided, and how Chart-Ed remains responsible for subprocessors used to support the service.
+The final DPA should address how subprocessors are used, what notice or transparency is provided, and how WhyDive remains responsible for subprocessors used to support the service.
 Public-facing vendor information should also stay aligned with the subprocessor list published on this site where applicable.

 Deletion, return, and retention